Linking Teacher-Student Relationship to Academic Achievement of Senior High School Students

 teacher-student relationship, academic achievement, senior high schools, Winneba, GhanaAbstract

-Students’ level of academic engagement and achievement at any level of education is partly knit to the kind of relationships that exist between them and their teachers.
-The study examined the impact of teacher-student relationship on academic achievement of students in Senior High Schools in Winneba, Ghana.
-Eighty students were conveniently sampled from two strata whiles data was qualitatively collected using semi-structured interview guide and analyzed thematically.
-The study uses the four clusters of teacher-student relationship as a framework to discuss the types of relationships that exist in Ghanaian Senior High Schools.
-The study revealed that connectedness, dependent, peaceful and conflicting teacher-student relationships prevail in Senior High Schools.
-However, administrative restrictions, and certain attitudes of teachers and students impede the development of effective teacher-student relationship.
+Students' level of academic engagement and achievement at any level of education is partly linked to the kind of relationships that exist between them and their teachers.
+The study examined the impact of teacher-student relationships on the academic achievement of students in Senior High Schools in Winneba, Ghana.
+Eighty students were conveniently sampled from two strata, while data were qualitatively collected using a semi-structured interview guide and analyzed thematically.
+The study uses the four clusters of teacher-student relationships as a framework to discuss the types of relationships that exist in Ghanaian Senior High Schools.
+The study revealed that connected, dependent, peaceful, and conflicting teacher-student relationships prevail in Senior High Schools.
+However, administrative restrictions and certain attitudes of teachers and students impede the development of effective teacher-student relationships.
 Whereas positive relationships create environments that augment academic achievement, threatening relationships stifle academic achievement.
-Teachers should deliberately express concerns both about students’ academic and non-academic life, as this makes the latter feel accepted and motivated to improve academic work.
+Teachers should deliberately express concerns about both students’ academic and non-academic lives, as this makes students feel accepted and motivated to improve their academic work.

 Downloads